Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • signs of diabetes;

-• lack of oxygen in the body and the ensuing consequences;
+• lack of oxygen in the body and the resulting consequences;

 • constant nausea and vomiting;

-• a shock state in the presence of other pathologies of a chronic form.
+• shock state in the presence of other chronic pathologies.

-A severe course of acidosis requires immediate medical attention, as this condition can be life threatening.
-You can eliminate the symptoms of the disease by drinking a glass of water and soda.
+Severe acidosis requires immediate medical attention, as this condition can be life-threatening.
+You can eliminate the symptoms of the disease by drinking a glass of water with soda.

 How to normalize acidity